iterative/dvc.org/static/docs/get-started/index.md

 It's a short version of the [tutorial](/doc/tutorial).

 ✅ Please, join our [community](/chat) or check these [support](/support)
-options if you have any questions or need any help. sWe are very responsive ⚡.
+options if you have any questions or need any help.
+We are very responsive ⚡.

 ✅ Check out the [Github](https://github.com/iterative/dvc) page and give us a ⭐ if you like the project!